A Guide to Photography in Colorado's Mystic San Luis Valley

 The San Luis Valley of Colorado is a photographer's dream.
 Whether you carry a cell phone or a telephoto lens, head to this part of Colorado and photograph iconic destinations.
 The Great Sand Dunes National Park is one of the most picturesque places in Colorado, but it's not the only place to nab killer photos.
-Multiple wildlife refuges make for great wildlife viewing and the open expanse of earth and sky make for striking landscapes.
-All of these places are just a short drive from the main hub in the valley, Alamosa.
+Thanks to the area's unique range of biodiversity, you can wander through high alpine deserts and dunes, wetlands and lakes, mountain tops, and forests all within the same day while taking in views that’ll make you swear you’ve stumbled onto another planet.
+Inside the valley, you'll find multiple wildlife refuges that make for great wildlife viewing, and the open expanse of earth and sky make for striking landscapes.

-First thing's first, find a place to stay.
-Alamosa is the largest town in the San Luis Valley, and easily packs the most amenities.
-There is a wide range of hotel and camping options , keen to every budget.
-When it comes to food , definitely make time for Calvillo's --an Alamosa classic.
-While there are over 50 restaurants and cafes to choose from, this authentic Mexican restaurant lives up to to its hype.
+First thing's first, you'll want to find a place to stay.
+Alamosa is the largest town in the San Luis Valley and easily packs the most amenities 9along with other fun things to do in Colorado).
+There's a wide range of hotel and camping options keen to every budget.
+When it comes to food you'll definitely want to make time for Calvillo's, an Alamosa classic found downtown.
+While there are over 50 restaurants and cafes to choose from, this authentic Mexican restaurant lives up to its hype and boasts natural ingredients produced not far from town.
 The best place to grab a cold one at the end of the day is the San Luis Valley Brewing Company in downtown Alamosa.

 Great Sand Dunes National Park and Preserve